UCBerkeleySETI/target-selector/README.md

 * Further developing schedule block functionality, to be able to plan for upcoming observations in real-time.
 * In actual operation, the beginning and end of observation will not be indicated by `capture` messages but by `tracking` messages.
 Once these messages are either simulated or implemented, actions currently undertaken on receipt of `capture` messages will be changed.
 * Total useful observation time can only be given by the processing nodes, and not calculated by the target selector.
 Accordingly, once this observation time is either implemented or simulated, `product_id:current_obs:obs_start_time` will no longer be calculated as before and `product_id:current_obs:obs_end_time` will become obsolete.
-* More advanced and comprehensive testing of the functionality in a realistic environment, perhaps testing on-site.
+* More advanced and comprehensive testing of the functionality in a realistic environment, as well as testing on-site.
 * Adapting the target selector to VLA set-up.

 ## References